 Being's poem, just begun, is man."In other words, God being dead, there is no longer any authority higher than personal conscience, and the higher the conscience, itself governed by level of consciousness, the higher the individual who exercises it.

-It was indeed in his polemic On the Genealogy of Morality, Second Essay, that Nietzsche foresaw the sovereign individual, fruit of millennia of history, as calling his free will and dominant instinct his conscience.
+It was indeed in his polemic On the Genealogy of Morality that Nietzsche foresaw the sovereign individual, fruit of millennia of history, as calling his free will and dominant instinct his conscience.

-And in his estimation the errors of great men are more admirable than the truths of little men for being historically more fruitful.
+"We may venerate the errors of great men as more fruitful than the truths of little men."